ibm-cloud-docs/codeengine/troubleshoot-build.md

 ### 4. Memory limit reached during build
 {: #ts-build-memory-limit}

 When a build runs, it is running steps, which include code compilations or container image packaging.
 These steps require memory.
 Depending on whether you choose a `small`, `medium`, `large`, or `xlarge` size for your build, a maximum amount of memory is available to a build run.
-When the maximum memory is reached, the build run is terminated with an error message; for example:
+When the maximum memory is reached, the build run is terminated with an error message; for example,

 **Example error message**